Applying For Graduate Study

 Applying for Graduate Study

-The Graduate Program in Genetics receives applications each year from prospective students across the US and from many countries throughout the world.
+The Graduate Program in Genetics and Genomics receives applications each year from prospective students across the US and from many countries throughout the world.
 The application for admission is exclusively online and is available through the Graduate School website.
 Candidates for graduate work should have a bachelor’s degree in biological, agricultural, physical or mathematical science and a basic understanding of biological principles and processes.

 The program considers the complete application package for every applicant, with a strong focus on transcript, letters of recommendation, and past research experience.

-• The graduate program is academically rigorous.
+- The graduate program is academically rigorous.
 Your transcripts will reflect how strong you perform in the biological, physical and mathematical sciences and your overall academic potential.

-Admission Pathways to the Ph.D. in Genetics
+Admission Pathways to the Ph.D. in Genetics and Genomics

-Genetics Program Fellowships
+Genetics and Genomics Program Fellowships

-The Genetics Program offers competitive first year fellowships that are awarded to several top applicants each year.
+The Genetics and Genomics Program offers competitive first year fellowships that are awarded to several top applicants each year.
 Through these fellowships, students will have the opportunity to complete three five-week rotations in multiple labs in order to sample various research interests, faculty mentors, techniques, etc. Rotations will conclude towards the end of the first semester, and students are expected to select their lab home and begin their research project in the second semester of their first year.
 After their first year is complete, students will continue to be supported through Research Assistantships (RA) or Teaching Assistantships (TA).

 Partner Fellowships